hgoebl/it-profile-generator/README.md

 ## Add Support for Additional Languages

 Edit `xslt/i18n.xml` and create entries for the new language.

+If you the format of the postal address differs from `{{city}} {{zip}}`, you should edit `xslt/i18n-support.xsl` and add the format for your language.
+(Of course language is not equal to country, so selecting the postal format upon the language is not the most clever solution.)

 After that the script `./generate-i18n.sh` must be executed.
 If translations for keys are missing, the key will be used instead of the value.